 What is a Functional Capacity Evaluation (FCE)

+What is a Functional Capacity Evaluation?
 A Functional Capacity Evaluation (FCE) is a comprehensive, objective assessment designed to determine a person’s physical ability to perform work-related tasks or daily activities.
 It has become a critical tool in occupational health, workers’ compensation, and rehabilitation settings.
-But how did it begin—and why is it so important today?
+But how did the FCE begin—and why is it so important today?
+Understanding what a Functional Capacity Evaluation is, what it measures, and how the results are used can help clinicians, employers, attorneys, and patients make better-informed decisions about treatment, return-to-work, and disability.

 A Brief History of the FCE